wp-plugins/agreeable/readme.txt

 * Customizable text and error message

 = Extensions =
-* [Agreeable Records] (http://kraftpress.it/downloads/agreeable-records/, "Agreeable Records Premium Plugin Extension") allows you to track user agreement by IP and username each time they log in.
+* Agreeable Records - Allows you to track user agreement by IP and username each time they log in.
+Learn more and purchase at: http://kraftpress.it/downloads/agreeable-records/

 = Translations =
 * Spanish (Andrew Kurtis, webhostinghub.com)